 Choosing a Z-Wave controller can be difficult, they all do similar things, but in different ways.
 So it's a very subjective decision - depending on the user's needs.
-This guide is our attempt to explain the differences between the Z-Wave controllers from Fibaro, VERA and Zipato, and in the process, explain the various features and points to consider when choosing your controller.
+This guide is our attempt to explain the choices available and the differences between the Z-Wave controllers offered by Vesternet.
+In the process, we explain the various features and points to consider when choosing your controller.
 It's very subjective, so there are no right and wrong answers, and no "one size fits all" approach.
 You may disagree with our thoughts - and that's fine as it really is subjective.

 What does the Controller do?

 Before we go too far, lets just cover what the Z-Wave controller does.

 The controller, sometimes called the hub or gateway, controls your Z-Wave system.
 It enables you to add and configure devices and to create and run 'scenes' that enable the system to do things automatically, such as turn on lights based on motion or time.
 The controller also allows remote access via the Internet or smartphone even when you are away from home.

 There are two general types of Z-Wave controller - software-based systems that run on a PC, Mac or server, and dedicated 'Gateway' hardware units.
 So the first thing to consider, is which of these types will most suit your requirements.